The W Hotel in Muscat!

 After our road trip through Oman, we wanted to close it off with a once-in-a-lifetime experience: spending a night at the W Hotel in Muscat.

 I’m actually more of a camping guy, and I don’t care too much about hotels (you’re out exploring anyway!)
-But we wanted to go for some true relaxing after our trip to Oman.
+But we wanted to go for some true relaxation after our trip to Oman.

 In this review, I’ll share all my experiences of our stay at the W Hotel in Oman.